Training-Free Rate-Distortion-Perception Traversal With Diffusion: Introduction

 \IEEEPARstart{T}{raditionally} the objective of lossy compression is to represent data using the fewest possible bits while preserving acceptable fidelity to the original data.
 This can be formalized by Shannon's rate-distortion theory, which characterizes the tradeoff between compression rate and data distortion, e.g., mean squared error (MSE).
 However, distortion-centric metrics often fail in perceptual domains such as image and video compression.
 This has led to growing interest in the rate-distortion-perception (RDP) tradeoff \cite{RethinkingRDP,RDPSurvey_Niu25}, which incorporates perceptual quality into the classical framework, resulting in a ternary tradeoff that better aligns with the goals of modern compression systems.
 Mathematically, the information RDP function \cite{RethinkingRDP} for a source $X\sim p_X$ is defined as

-where $\Delta:\mathcal{X}\times\hat{\mathcal{X}}\to\mathbb{R}^+$ is a data distortion measure (e.g., square-error), and $d(\cdot, \cdot)$ is a divergence between probability distributions, such as total variation (TV) divergence or Wasserstein-2 (W2) distance \cite{Invitation_Wasserstein_space}.
+where $\Delta:\mathcal{X}\times\hat{\mathcal{X}}\to\mathbb{R}^+$ is a data distortion measure (e.g., squared error), and $d(\cdot, \cdot)$ is a divergence between probability distributions, such as total variation (TV) divergence or Wasserstein-2 (W2) distance \cite{Invitation_Wasserstein_space}.
 From an information-theoretic perspective, $R(D,P)$ serves as a \emph{lower bound} on the one-shot achievable rate \cite{CodingTheorem_RDP_Theis2021} when unlimited common randomness is shared between encoder and decoder.

 Understanding and traversing the RDP surface is crucial for building adaptive and user-controllable compression algorithms.
 A line of work from the information theory community has established coding theorems for the RDP function under various perceptual constraints \cite{CodingTheorem_RDP_Theis2021,OnRDP_Coding_Chen2022,2021PerceptualReconstruction,rate_distortion_perception_conditional_percep,RDP_role_private_randomness_Hamdi2024}.
-Moreover, the universal RDP function proposed by \cite{UniversalRDPs} shows the possibility to fix the encoder and adapt only the decoder to achieve multiple distortion-perception (DP) pairs.
+Moreover, the universal RDP function studied by \cite{UniversalRDPs} shows the possibility to fix the encoder and adapt only the decoder to achieve multiple distortion-perception (DP) pairs.

 Despite the theoretical potential, existing neural compression methods fall short of flexibly traversing the RDP tradeoff.
-Approaches like HiFiC \cite{mentzer2020HiFiC} and Conditional Diffusion Compression (CDC) \cite{yang2023_ConditionalDiffusionC} operate at fixed tradeoffs, yielding only a single point on the RDP surface per pre-trained model.
+Approaches like HiFiC \cite{mentzer2020HiFiC}, Conditional Diffusion Compression (CDC) \cite{yang2023_ConditionalDiffusionC}, and DLF \cite{xue2025_DLF} operate at fixed tradeoffs, yielding only a single point on the RDP surface per pre-trained model.
+Recent diffusion based methods \cite{li2024_DiffEIC_TCSVT,li2025_RDEIC_TCSVT,xue2025_OneDC,Ke2025resulic,Zhang2025_StableCodec} utilize pre-trained diffusion models but still require training additional modules or adapters to operate at different points on the RDP surface.
 While methods such as DiffC \cite{DiffC21,DiffC_Pretrain}, Posterior Sampling Compression (PSC) \cite{PSCompression_Elata_25}, Universally Quantized Diffusion Model (UQDM) \cite{yang2025UQDM}, and Denoising Diffusion Codebook Model (DDCM) \cite{DDCM_compression} offer progressive rate control via adaptive sensing or diffusion encoding, they lack mechanisms to navigate the DP axis.
 As a result, no existing approach enables full traversal of the RDP tradeoff using one pre-trained model.